The Poetry & Poetics of the 1990s – Call for Proposals

 Panel proposals should include a brief rationale for the envisioned grouping.
 Proposals for alternative forms of intellectual practice/presentation, such as roundtables or seminars, will be read with interest.

-The deadline for proposals is March 15, 2017.
-Requests for extensions should be directed to firstname.lastname@example.org.
+The extended (and firm) deadline for proposals is April 15, 2017.
+Requests for extensions should be directed to email@example.com.

 Queries may be directed to any member of the Editorial Collective: